Tutorials in Introductory Physics

 Telephone: (206) 685-2046

 Tutorial participation, tutorial homework, and tutorial pretest participation all contribute to your final tutorial score.
-For each tutorial in which you participate, you receive 1 point.
-Each homework assignment is graded out of 5 possible points.
-For each pretest you complete, you receive 0.5 points.
-Your final tutorial score is based on your point total, which is then curved relative to the class average.
+For each tutorial in which you participate, you receive 2 points.
+Each homework assignment is graded out of 10 possible points.
+For each pretest you complete, you receive 1 point.

 During a tutorial students work in small groups on worksheets that emphasize the main concepts in the course.
 Tutorial instructors do not lecture but ask questions designed to help you find your own answers.
 Students are expected to construct answers for themselves through discussions with classmates and the tutorial instructors.
 Since discussions require active participation, a small portion of the final grade for the course is based on students' participation in the tutorial sessions.

-Tutorial homework will be assigned and collected in the tutorial sessions.
+Tutorial homework will be assigned each week and collected before the next tutorial session.
 The homework associated with the tutorial reinforces and extends the material covered in the worksheets.
 Not all homework in the tutorial homework book may be assigned each week.
 Follow the appropriate link on this page for a list of the assigned problems.
 One problem from each assignment will be graded in detail.

 Tutorial Exam Problems